 Penises might be more practical than pretty, but that doesn’t mean that women aren’t more attracted to some than others.
-Research shows that some penises are, regardless of size, considered better-looking than other penises.
-But to men who aren’t attracted to other men, it can be confounding to figure out what makes a member memorably appealing.
-The long and the short of it is that dimensions matter and that, while there’s no clear “Golden Penis Ratio,” girth may be more important than people realize.
+Research shows that some penises are, regardless of penis size, considered better-looking than other penises.
+But to men who aren’t attracted to other men, it can be confounding to figure out what makes a member appealing.
+The long and the short of it is that when it comes to what makes a penis attractive, dimensions matter and that, while there’s no clear “Golden Penis Ratio,” girth may be more important than people realize.

 “It’s worth remembering any time someone tells us about their partner’s size, bragging or denigrating, that such memories may be inaccurate or easily influenced,” Prause adds.

 It’s important to note that women ranked other characteristics like trustworthiness and overall attractiveness as more important than penis size, and most preferences had to do more with functionality than aesthetics.
 Plus, the preference for size in one-off partners also makes sense.
 Though a large penis might be attractive for an evening, the post-sex pain associated with hung partners makes a long-term commitment to a bigger member slightly less appealing.
 In the end, size might make for an attractive penis, but people are more than the sum of their body parts, and good partners have more important qualities than a hefty girth.